Tax guide

 Residential status affects AY 2026-27 ITR form choice, foreign assets, foreign income, Schedule FA, tax credit, and whether simple forms are available.

-Use this article as a practical review note before filing.
-It is not a promise of refund, processing speed, or notice avoidance.
-The goal is to help you organise facts, choose the correct route, and know when a CA review is sensible.
+This guide is a practical review note for taxpayers preparing returns in AY 2026-27.
+It is not a promise of refund outcome or notice avoidance.
+The aim is to help you organise the relevant facts, arrive at the right filing route, and judge when a CA review is worth the time.

 PointWhat it means